Our position on NHS dentistry

 Our action

 We have heard about problems with NHS dentistry ever since Healthwatch launched in 2013 and published our first major report on the topic in 2016.
-The COVID-19 pandemic exacerbated access problems and prompted us to launch an #fixNHSdentistry.
+The COVID-19 pandemic exacerbated access problems and prompted us to launch an #fixNHSdentistry campaign.

 Following our high-profile campaigning, NHSE announced some dental contract changes in 2022, including a new contractual duty on NHS dental contractors to regularly update their NHS availability on the NHS website.